cameronterry/dark-matter/readme.txt

   * Will update for any domain changes on the WordPress Network.
 * Cache is now updated before the `darkmatter_primary_unset` hook is fired, which is more consistent with other cache update / hooks.
 * Updated Composer and Node dependencies to newer versions.
+* Removed Husky and pre-commit linting due to on-going issues.

 = 2.1.7 =